Skip to main content

 Crane fly

-Crane flies look like very large mosquitoes.
-Some common names for crane flies are ‘mosquito hawk’, ‘mosquito eater’,‘gollywhopper’ and ‘daddy-long-legs’.
+Crane flies come in a variety of sizes, but many look like very large mosquitoes.
+Some common names for crane flies are ‘mosquito hawk’, and ‘mosquito eater.’
 However, crane flies are not mosquitoes, don’t bite, and they don’t eat mosquitoes.
 In fact, most species of crane flies don’t eat at all as adults.
 They live only a few days, and die soon after reproducing.
 Crane flies found indoors can be swatted or captured and released outside.

 Fungus Gnats